In-depth Guides

 You can alternatively bind to the host element by applying the @HostBinding and @HostListener decorator to class members.

-@HostBinding lets you bind host properties and attributes to properties and methods:
+@HostBinding lets you bind host properties and attributes to properties and getters:

 @HostListener lets you bind event listeners to the host element.
 The decorator accepts an event name and an optional array of arguments: